-Otago graduate Dr Joshua Ramsay is a lecturer and researcher in molecular microbiology at Curtin University in Western Australia.
+Otago graduate Dr Joshua Ramsay is a senior lecturer and researcher in molecular microbiology at Curtin University in Western Australia.

 Junior scientist tendency